 One pretty shelf (and yes, there’s one random ampersand book in there)

-If you’d like to see a Christmas vignette styled in stages on this same shelf, read “Christmas Map Display”.
+To see a Christmas vignette styled in stages on this same shelf, read “Christmas Map Display”.

 Sharing at these lovely parties: